EdcMax/date-util-func/README.md

 The main goroutine loads `Procfile` and starts each command in the file.
 Afterwards, it is driven by the following two kinds of events, and then take proper action against the managed processes.

 1. It receives a signal, which could be one of `SIGINT`, `SIGTERM`, and `SIGHUP`;
-2. It receives an RPC call, which is trigg
+2. It receives an RPC call, which is triggered by the command `g